allmaps/allmaps/packages/openlayers/README.md

 ## How it works

-This plugin creates a new class `WarpedMapLayer` which extends and behaves like a `L.Layer`.
+This plugin creates a new class `WarpedMapLayer` which extends and behaves like a [OpenLayers Layer](https://openlayers.org/en/latest/apidoc/module-ol_layer_Layer-Layer.html).
 You can add one or multiple Georeference Annotations (or Georeference Annotation Pages) to a WarpedMapLayer, and add the WarpedMapLayer to your OpenLayers map.
 This will render all Georeferenced Maps contained in the annotation (pages) on your OpenLayers map!

 What happens under the hood for each Georeferenced Map, is, in short, the following: